widged/gb-elm-language/en/type/03-list.md

 #### append one element

 To add one item, use "cons".
+Cons `::` is an infix operator that adds to the front of the List.

 ```bash
 $ elm repl